chocolateboy/autobox/README.md

 `autobox` includes an additional module, `autobox::universal`, which exports a single subroutine, `type`.

 This sub returns the type of its argument within `autobox` (which is essentially longhand for the type names used within perl).
-This value is used by `autobox` to associate a method invocant with its designated classes. e.g.
+This value is used by `autobox` to associate a method invocant with its designated classes e.g.

 ```perl
 use autobox::universal qw(type);